Charcot-Marie-Tooth disease (HMSN)

 Severe atrophy of all intrinsic (short) foot muscles, which have been replaced by fat tissue.
 Pes cavus and hammer toe deformities with twisting of the ankle.
-Arthropathy with bone oedema around the third tarsometatarsal joint.
+Arthropathy with bone edema around the third tarsometatarsal joint.
 Normal postoperative scarring and susceptibility artifacts after Achilles tendon lengthening and transposition of the peroneus longus to the brevis tendon and the tibialis posterior tendon to the lateral os cuneiforme.

 The patient had been previously diagnosed with hereditary motor and sensory neuropathy type I B, relating to a mutation of the P0-gene, which encodes a major structural glycoprotein of the myelin sheath of peripheral nerves.

 - Ankle + Foot by Dr Georgia Yeo ◉

 - MSK Ankle and foot by Eugene Ng

 - ahmed msk by Ahmed Emira

 - revision by .

 - MSK3 by Dr Jarrel Seah